ta0kira/locking-container/readme.txt

-The most important point to make regarding this solution is that it requires that all other lock operations use 'get_read_multi' and 'get_write_multi' with the same 'lc::multi_lock' object!
+The most important point to make regarding this solution is that it requires that all other lock operations use 'get_read_multi' and 'get_write_multi' with the same 'lc::meta_lock' object!
 Even for operations that don't require multiple write locks, or a write lock with one or more read locks.
 The entire purpose of the master lock is to ensure that all other locks are released when a thread requests a lock on the master lock.

 Here is a more detailed explanation of how it works.
 For normal read and write operations, we simply use: